Posts Tagged ‘Universal Awareness’

 Dear Friends,

-Have you ever wondered why the world seems so crazy?
-Why so many people worldwide unnecessarily suffer from wars, poverty, illness, lack of basic life-sustaining necessities?
-Why even in the richest nation on Earth, suffering is ubiquitous?
-Why even materially super-rich people often become depressed, addicted or mentally disturbed?
+Have you ever wondered why the world seems so insane?
+Why countless people worldwide fearfully suffer from wars, poverty, illness, lack of basic life-sustaining necessities?
+Why suffering is everywhere, even in the richest nations on Earth?
+Why even materially super-rich people are often fearful, depressed, addicted or mentally disturbed?

-For millennia mystic teachers and spiritual scriptures have consistently identified ego/mind as the ‘biggest enemy of humans’.
-So understanding and eliminating ego has always been of supreme spiritual importance.
+For millennia mystic teachers and spiritual scriptures have consistently identified ego/mind as the “biggest enemy of humans”.
+Therefore recognizing and eliminating ego has always been of supreme spiritual importance.

-But in the current “new normal” coronavirus era of unprecedented worldwide human suffering and turmoil, it is crucial that a “critical mass” of Humankind very soon realize at long last how we are ignorantly and unsustainably creating enormous problems by habitually identifying ourselves with our thoughts.
+But in current “new normal” times of unprecedented global turmoil, violence and suffering, it is crucial that a “critical mass” of Humankind now realize (at long last) how we are ignorantly and unsustainably creating enormous problems by habitually misidentifying ourselves with our thoughts.

-After my mid-life change of life, I began deeply reflecting on root causes of our pervasive pathologies, individually and societally.
-In the above essay/poem and quotes, I’ve shared my perspectives about how and why illusionary human perceptions and thoughts are causing extremely psychopathic behaviors which threaten life on earth as we have known it.
+After my mid-life awakening, I began deeply reflecting on root causes of our pervasive pathologies, both individually and societally.
+In the above essay/poem and quotes, I’ve shared my perspectives about how and why our illusionary human projected perceptions and thoughts are causing or allowing extremely psychopathic behaviors which threaten life on earth as we have known it.

-If you agree, please consider and share them, to help heal the world.
+If you agree, please consider sharing these insights, to help heal the world.

 Conclusion.